weaverdgb/weaver-sdk-js/Changelist.md

 # Changelist

+## 6.3.5
+- Fixes running bootstrap twice with some nodes previously missing

 ## 6.3.3
 - Fixes ModelClass instances raising an exception when being asked about an attribute they don't have, instead undefined is returned